Upcoming Events

 Book Ends: Obermann/OVPR Book Completion Workshop

 This program supports University of Iowa faculty from disciplines in which publishing a monograph is required for tenure and promotion.
 The award is designed to assist faculty members turn promising manuscripts into important, field-changing, published books.
-Book Ends brings together four senior scholars for a candid, constructive three-hour workshop on a faculty member’s book manuscript.
+Book Ends brings together a panel of senior scholars for a candid, constructive three-hour workshop on a faculty member’s book manuscript.
 The award provides a $500 honorarium for two external senior scholars ($500 for each).
-We also ask two University of Iowa senior faculty members to participate, as an opportunity to learn about and support the work of a colleague.
+We will also ask one University of Iowa senior faculty member to participate.

 Recent videos